corda/cordapp-template-kotlin/README.md

 # CorDapp Template

-Welcome to the CorDapp Template.
+Welcome to the CorDapp template.
+The CorDapp template is a example CorDapp and which you can use to bootstrap your own CorDapp projects.

 This README is an abridged version of the [CorDapp tutorial](http://docs.corda.net/tutorial-cordapp.html) found on the Corda docsite.

-The CorDapp template is a example CorDapp and accompanying tests which you can use to bootstrap your own CorDapp projects.

 **Instead, if you are interested in exploring the Corda codebase itself, contributing to the core Corda platform or viewing and running sample